If you have a garden, you’ve likely wrestled with the eternal question: How much water do my plants really need?

 Plant type

 Different plants have different water needs.
-Vegetables, for instance, usually require more water than shrubs or trees.
+Vegetables, for instance, usually require more water than flowers.
 The calculator uses the following baseline amounts for each plant type:

 Soil type